$2 Million Recovered for Family of Deceased Construction Worker Who Fell from Forklift

 The suit maintained that basic safety rules were disregarded to speed up the work.
 All workers exposed to fall hazards six feet or more have to be protected from falls with a harness and lanyard or other protection.
 Directing workers on a platform on a forklift is dangerous and against basic safety rules.
 Neither the driver of the forklift nor any of the workers had any safety training.

-In 2019 the Clark Law Firm achieved a $2 million settlement for the Estate of the worker after a hard fought litigation by Gerald Clark, Esq. and Lazaro Berenguer, Esq.
+In 2019 the Clark Law Firm achieved a $2 million settlement for the Estate of the worker after a hard-fought litigation by Gerald Clark, Esq. and Lazaro Berenguer, Esq.
 The settlement was paid by insurance companies for the contractors.
+Clark Law Firm fights for our clients that are injured during construction accidents in New Jersey.